Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 3: Unreliable Interpretations

 \section{Part 3: Unreliable Interpretations}

-In this part, we introduce explainability and interpretability, and describe how misspecified models with limited functional form may be neither explainable, nor interpretable.
-When the complexity of a model is increased to mitigate the issue of limited functional form it may be nonetheless explainable in spite of possible misspecification due to incorrect structure.
+In this part, we introduce explainability and interpretability, and describe how both structurally and functionally misspecified models may be neither explainable, nor interpretable.
 We discuss a range of problems relating to conflated and unreliable interpretations in psychology and social science.
-In our view, the conflation arises not just as a result of the alleged taboo against causal inference \citep{Grosz2020}, but also due to an apparent lack of understanding concerning the limitations associated with the interpretability of misspecified models with limited functional form and/or incorrect causal structure.
+In our view, the conflation arises not just as a result of an alleged taboo against causal inference \citep{Grosz2020}, but also due to an apparent lack of understanding concerning the limitations associated with the interpretability of misspecified models with limited functional form and/or incorrect causal structure.